sankhyasutralabs/sslabs_hpc_benchmark/README.md

   points on the grid portion adjacent to that face; since each MPI process contains one portion of the grid, this copy to neighboring grid portions residing on other MPI processes is done via MPI send and receive calls.
-+ *scatter*: elements of the matrix at each grid point is moved to the same element at a neighboring point on the same grid
++ *scatter*: elements of the matrix at each grid point are moved to the corresponding element at a neighboring point on the same grid portion

 Benchmark Timings
 =================